A handy refresher guide to the characters in PBS' Little Women

 Marmee March (Emily Watson) a.k.a.
 The One Doing the Best She Can

-While the March patriarch is away during the Civil War, Marmee struggles to keep things together with her four temperamental, feuding, loving teenage daughters.
-Based on Alcott's own mother, she's the foundation of morality and love the March sisters return to in times of trouble.
+While the March patriarch is off being a Union Army chaplain in the Civil War, Marmee struggles to keep things together with her four temperamental, feuding, loving teenage daughters.
+Based on Alcott's own mother, she's the foundation of morality and love the March sisters turn to in times of trouble.

 Mr. March (Dylan Baker) a.k.a.
 The Absentee One

 A huge part of Little Women's central drama is that Mr. March is away during the Civil War, leaving the ladies to fend for themselves and worry about his well-being.
-When he is home, however, he's a caring, considerate father who doles out advice to his family and the congregation he eventually becomes minister to.
+When he is home, however, he's a caring, considerate father who doles out advice to his family and the congregation for which he eventually becomes minister.

 Laurie Laurence (Jonah Hauer-King) a.k.a.
 The Hot One

-Laurie is that elusive girlhood dream — the boy next door who is actually hot (and conveniently stands to inherit a good deal of money).
+Laurie is the elusive combination of teenage dreams — the boy next door who is actually hot (and, conveniently, stands to inherit a good deal of money).
 He's sarcastic, playful, and fun — and encourages Jo in her authorial aspirations, making him the seeming romantic hero of the narrative, until Jo turns down his proposal.
 [Sob!]

 The Professor (Mark Stanley) a.k.a.
 The Condescending (Yet Affectionate) One

-Professor Bhaer is the man who ultimately wins Jo's affections — a penniless German immigrant who loves philosophy but earns his keep as a language instructor.
-He is tender and warm, but also kinda condescending idk, we're so not here for a guy who pushes his female friend to become a "serious" writer instead of writing whatever the heck she wants.
+Professor Bhaer is the man who ultimately wins Jo's affections — a penniless German immigrant who loves philosophy, but earns his keep as a language instructor.
+He is tender and warm, but also kinda condescending...
+We're so not here for a guy who pushes his female friend to become a "serious" writer, instead of writing whatever the heck she wants.

 John Brooke (Julian Morris) a.k.a.
 The Idealistic One

-John Brooke is the poor yet perfect object of Meg March's affection.
-She first falls for him when he's a tutor to Laurie, but Aunt March threatens to disinherit Meg over their relationship because he's so boring.
-JK, it's 'cause he's poor.
+John Brooke is the humble-yet-perfect object of Meg March's affection.
+She first falls for him when he's a tutor to Laurie, but, Aunt March threatens to disinherit Meg over their relationship because he's so boring.
+JK, it's 'cause he's got no money.
 But, eventually, they find romantic bliss and become the model Victorian family.

 Mr. Laurence (Michael Gambon) a.k.a.
 The Secretly Kind One

-Mr. Laurence is the Dumbledore of Little Women and that's not just because he's played by Dumbledore actor Michael Gambon.
-While over-protective to his neighbors, the March sisters, he's often at odds with his rambunctious grandson Laurie.
-But we can't help but love him because of his sweet dedication to Beth and her love of pianos.
+Mr. Laurence is the Dumbledore of Little Women — and that's not just because he's played by Dumbledore actor Michael Gambon.
+While overprotective of his neighbors, the March sisters, he's often at odds with his rambunctious grandson Laurie.
+But, we can't help but love him because of his sweet dedication to Beth and her love of pianos.

 Aunt March (Angela Lansbury) a.k.a.
 The Stuck-Up One

-Aunt March is that classic rich old lady who acts like she's mean and cold, but is actually a big softie underneath.
-The March sisters stand to inherit a significant amount of money from her, if they don't annoy her with their flagrant disregard for social niceties and charitable works and the ultimate sin of being poor.
+Aunt March is that classic rich older lady who acts like she's mean and cold, but is actually a big softie underneath.
+The March sisters stand to inherit a significant amount of money from her, if they don't annoy her with their flagrant disregard for social niceties and charitable works — and the ultimate sin of being far less affluent than her.
 She ends up being the sisters' ticket to happiness in a multitude of ways.